 DISTURBING CONTENT: This story contains descriptions of graphic violence.
 Discretion is strongly advised.

-Scroll down to follow tweets in our live blog from reporter Nancy Hixt
+Scroll down to read a recap of our live blog from reporter Nancy Hixt

 SPECIAL COVERAGE: Remembering the Brentwood 5